VishalRawat10/TechEdify/client/README.md

      ```bash
      cp .env.example .env
      ```
-   - Update `.env` with your API base URL, Cloudinary, and Razorpay keys.
+   - Update `.env` with your API base URL and Razorpay keys.

 4. **Start the development server**: